 Buddhist Institute Retreats with Ven.
 Geshe Phelgye

 Kindly complete the registration form below to join us remotely via Zoom or in person at the Buddhist Institute.
-We will send zoom links to students attending remotely in a separate email after your registration form is received.
+We will send zoom links to students attending remotely in a separate email after receiving your registration form.

-Our quarterly Buddhist Retreats are for serious Dharma practitioners who seek deeper practices in their path.
-These retreats are additional for those ready for more advanced meditation and practices, including the Vajrayana paths.
-Hence for the best benefit in joining these retreats, we recommend candidates who already have a solid grounding in the Buddhist path.
+Our quarterly Retreats are for sincere and advanced Dharma practitioners who seek deeper practices in their path.
+These retreats are additional for those ready for more advanced meditation and practices, such as the Vajrayana paths.
+Hence for the best benefit of joining these retreats, we recommend candidates who already have a solid grounding on the Buddhist path.

-Geshe-la is happy to help any Dharma seeker, even individually, at any level at any time.
+Geshe-la is happy to help any Dharma seeker, even individually, at any time.
+Regardless of skill level, Buddhist knowledge, or spiritual practice.
 He is a very skillful and caring teacher who speaks straightforwardly to you, intending to help you grow.

 About our teacher: Geshe Thupten Phelgye

-Venerable Prof. Geshe Phelgye, compassion activist and former Member of Tibetan Parliament in Exile, joined Sera-Jey Monastic University at age 17.
+Venerable Prof. Geshe Phelgye, compassion activist and former Member of the Tibetan Parliament in Exile, joined Sera-Jey Monastic University at 17.
 To begin, he initially received his novice ordination in 1974 from the senior tutor to His Holiness the Dalai Lama (Kyabje Ling Rinpoche).
 Next, he received his full ordination from H.H. the Dalai Lama in 1976.
-He then studied rigorously for a minimum of 12 hours per day for the next 18 years, notably earning his Geshe degree (doctorate) in 1991 as a result.
+He then studied rigorously for a minimum of 12 hours per day for the next 18 years, notably earning his Geshe degree (doctorate) in 1991.

 In 1984, Geshe-la pioneered the campaign for vegetarianism in Tibetan monasteries as part of the practice of compassion towards animals.
 Geshe-la received a private audience with H.H. the Dalai Lama, who advised him to teach in the west when ready.

 In 1998, after receiving appreciation and blessings from H.H. the Dalai Lama, he founded what was initially called the Universal Compassion Movement (UCM) in Dharamsala.
 UCM campaigned for vegetarianism as a compassionate lifestyle to curtail animal slaughtering.
-Similarly, UCF has worked with People for Animal India, Peta USA, including helping to set up Peta India located in Mumbai.
+Similarly, UCF has worked with People for Animal India and Peta USA, including helping to set up Peta India, located in Mumbai.

 To learn more about our teacher Geshe-la, visit his Wikipedia page here.